giodeealbayda/giodeealbayda.github.io/tradeoff-analytics.md

 ####Create a Bluemix DevOps Project based on the Github Repository
 1. Open another web browser tab and login to [Bluemix DevOps](https://hub.jazz.net).
 2. Click `CREATE PROJECT`.
-3. Name your project `tradeoffanalytics-delivery-pipeline`.
+3. Name your project `tradeoff-analytics-giodee`.
 4. Clink `Link to an existing GitHub repository`.
 	>If this is the first time you will link a Bluemix DevOps project to a GitHub repository, you will be asked to authorize your Bluemix DevOps account to access your GitHub account.
 Proceed with confirming access.

 	<br>
-5. Select the repository `<username>/tradeoffanalytics`.
+5. Select the repository `<username>/tradeoff-analytics`.
 6. Ensure the following options are chosen:

 	||||